Jelly-RDF/jelly-jvm/docs/docs/user/compatibility.md

 The current version of Jelly-JVM is compatible with Java 17 and newer.
 Java 17, 21, and 22 are tested in CI and are guaranteed to work.
 We recommend using a recent release of [GraalVM](https://www.graalvm.org/) to get the best performance.
 If you need Java 11 support, you should use [Jelly-JVM 1.0.x](https://w3id.org/jelly/jelly-jvm/1.0.x).

-Jelly is built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html), however, [Scala 2.13-compatible builds are available as well](scala2.md).
+Jelly is built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html) and supports only Scala 3.
+If you need Scala 2 support, you should use [Jelly-JVM 1.0.x](https://w3id.org/jelly/jelly-jvm/1.0.x).

 ## RDF libraries